 How do you know if you’re in a healthy romantic relationship?
 What I mean is, what if you’re not sure the person you are seeing is the one?
-I think that when it comes to dating after divorce, the line between a healthy relationship and a dysfunctional relationship can get a little fuzzy.
+Or, what if you are thinking about divorce and feeling confused?
+I think that when it comes to marriage, relationships and/or to dating after divorce, the line between a healthy relationship and a dysfunctional relationship can get a little fuzzy.
 In other words, the signs of a healthy relationship are foreign, because you haven’t been in one for so long (since you’ve been married and haven’t been dating.)

-So, first of all, my quick answer to not knowing if he/she is the one is, if you’re not sure, then it’s not right.
-I can speak firsthand—being in both unhealthy and healthy relationships, that you will know when it’s right.
+So, first of all, my quick answer to not knowing if he/she is the one is, or if you should stay in your current relationship if you’re not sure, then it’s not right.
+I can speak firsthand—being someone who has been in both unhealthy and healthy relationships, that you will know when it’s right.
 It won’t be a rebound, you won’t be making excuses, you won’t doubt it, and there won’t be red flags.

 But let’s put knowing or not knowing aside for a minute and talk about the signs of a healthy relationship.

 A healthy relationship is bliss.
 I can attest to that firsthand, as I think I am in the healthiest romantic relationship I’ve ever been in.
 But, I had to wait till I was 49 years old to find it.
 I don’t want you to have to wait that long!
 But, if you are over 49, I hope my story motivates you into realizing it’s never too late!

 Here are 9 signs of a healthy relationship: